Types of Federal Aid

 WV Higher Education Grant

 The West Virginia Higher Education Grant is a need-based financial aid program designed to ensure West Virginia students who have financial need are given an opportunity to pursue post-secondary education.
-In order to qualify for a West Virginia Higher Education Grant a student must meet all eligibility requirements which includes GPA, residency and other requirements as determined by legislative rule.
+In order to qualify for a West Virginia Higher Education Grant a student must meet all eligibility requirements which include GPA, residency, and other requirements as determined by legislative rule.
 Renewal students must also complete the required number of hours.
-For priority consideration file the FAFSA as soon as possible after January 1, but before April 15 at www.fafsa.gov.
+For priority, consideration file the FAFSA as soon as possible after January 1, but before April 15.
 For more information visit CFWV WV Higher Education Grant.

 The goal of the Higher Education Adult Part-Time Student Grant Program (HEAPS) is to encourage and enable West Virginia students who demonstrate financial need to continue their education on a part-time basis at the post-secondary level.
 Applicants must submit the FAFSA as soon as possible after January 1 and demonstrate financial need as well as meeting other eligibility requirements.
 Visit CFWV HEAPS for additional information.